newcomertzc/GHP-Convolution/appendix.md

 # Appendix
 The following are some supplementary experiments.

-## 1. The optimal regularization and penalty factor for GHP Convolution
+## 1. A better regularization and penalty factor for GHP Convolution
 #### Update of some experimental results in the paper
 | Model | Acc | Params | Macs |
 | - | :-: | :-: | :-: |